The Beginner’s Guide on How to Become a Nurse

 - Get your BSN before graduating from your nursing program!

 -Mary Kay Bader, CNS, MSN, RN, CCNS, CCRN, CNRN, SCRN, FAHA, FNCS.

 Although I am an advanced practiced registered nurse in my clinical practice, I do teach undergraduate nursing students enrolled in their baccalaureate program.
 The “pearls of wisdom” that my students must endure from me include:

-- Establish an ongoing relationship with 1 or 2 nursing faculty members even after the course they may have taught you by dropping by their office 2 to 3 times a semester and keeping them abreast of your grades, your progression, your clinical experiences.
+- Establish an ongoing relationship with one or two nursing faculty members even after the course they may have taught you by dropping by their office two to three times a semester and keeping them abreast of your grades, your progression, your clinical experiences.
 In so doing, that faculty member will play an integral role in writing you a recommendation as a graduate nurse seeking his/her first job.

 - Lastly, I plant a seed to the importance of interviewing and stress to all of my students that a good interview requires preparation, preparation, preparation.
-So 2 to 3 semesters later when they are panicking about an upcoming interview, I try to calm them down, get them focused, and usually meet them some place away from school and we practice, practice, practice.
+So two to three semesters later when they are panicking about an upcoming interview, I try to calm them down, get them focused, and usually meet them someplace away from school and we practice, practice, practice.
 I also encourage my students in a traditional BSN curriculum to work the summer between their junior and senior years as a certified nursing assistant or apply to a nurse externship in a local hospital as both of these experiences provides advantages in the hiring of new graduate nurses.

 -James Fletcher Lawrence, PhD, APRN, BC, CHPN, FAANP, CPS is the State President, United Advanced Practice Registered Nurses of Georgia.